Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

 Thereafter, since $\BK_{t}^{(2)}$ is positive semi-definite, the training objective \eqref{eq:penalized quadratic programming} is a convex quadratic programming problem, and its minimizer can be represented as

-where $+$ denotes the Moore–Penrose generalized inverse.
-Leveraging the estimated score model $\bs_{t}(\cdot; \htheta_{t})$, we can generate denoised data by solving reverse SDE \eqref{eq:sode}, which is elaborated in latter.
+where ``$+$'' denotes the Moore--Penrose generalized inverse.
+Leveraging the estimated score model $\bs_{t}(\cdot; \htheta_{t})$, we can generate denoised data by solving the reverse SDE \eqref{eq:sode}, as elaborated below.

+\begin{remark} In proposed method, we estimate score function \eqref{eq:objective} by introducing imaginary noise in Corollary \ref{coro:debias}.
+Building upon this, we model the score function using functions within a Reproducing Kernel Hilbert Space (RKHS).
+Generally speaking, by Tweedie's formula \citep{efron2011tweedie}, the central intuition is to represent $\bs_{t}(\bX_{t}, \btheta_{t})$ by conditional expectation $\mE[\bg_{t}(\bX_{1})\mid \bX_{t}]$ for some $\bg_{t}$.
+For illustration, we consider the univariate case ($d = 1$) with the standard deviation $\sigma$ of the measurement error.
+Given that $g_{t}(X_{1}) \overset{d}{=} g_{t}(X_{t} + \sigma\sqrt{1 - t}\xi)$,

+where $\xi\sim \cN(0, 1)$, $He_{j}$ denotes the Hermite polynomial of degree $j$.
+Leveraging the above formulation and by approximating $\bs_{t}$ with a Hermite polynomial, we can obtain an unbiased estimate for the objective function \eqref{eq:new complex objective}.
+Notably, this specific approximation does not require the introduction of imaginary noise.
+However, polynomials suffer from a severe curse of dimensionality issue and are numerically unstable due to the presence of high-order terms \citep{de1978practical}.
+Moreover, the use of Hermite polynomials would require estimating the high-order moments of $X_{1}$, which is challenging and highly sensitive to potential outliers.
+These problems motivate us to adopt the RKHS model strategy with an imaginary noise. \end{remark}

-Finally, we use a simulation in the univariate case to provide some intuitive illustration on the effectiveness of our estimation.
-Let $n = 1000$, $\epsilon \sim \cN(0, 2)$, $X_{0} \sim 0.5 \cN(1, 1) + 0.5 \cN(0, 1)$, and $X_{1} = X_{0} + \epsilon$.
+Finally, we use a simulation to provide an intuitive illustration of the effectiveness of the proposed method.
+Let $n = 1000$, $\epsilon \sim \cN(0, 2)$, $X_{0} \sim 0.5 \cN(1, 1) + 0.5 \cN(0, 2.25)$, and $X_{1} = X_{0} + \epsilon$.
 We set $H = 1 / (8\times 2)$, $m = \lfloor n^{1/2}\rfloor = 31$, and $\lambda = n^{-1/2}$ as suggested by Corollary \ref{cor:convergence rate}.
-We compare the estimated score of the proposed method with estimations obtained by three other methods: the score obtained using RKHS-based score matching \citep{zhou2020nonparametric} on top of the error-free and error-contaminated data, respectively, and the deconvolution score function obtained from the density estimated by the R package \texttt{deconv} \citep{wang2011deconvolution} using the classic kernel smoothing-based deconvolution method \citep{fan1991optimal}.
-As in Figure \ref{fig:score}, the proposed method produces a score function close to the ground truth and the score model fitted based on error-free data, which verifies the effectiveness of our complex-value score matching method.
+Then, we compare the estimated score of our method with estimates obtained under four other baseline methods: 1) and 2) the score functions obtained by RKHS-based score matching \citep{zhou2020nonparametric} under the error-free and error-contaminated data; 3) the deconvolution score function obtained from the density estimated by the R package \texttt{deconv} \citep{wang2011deconvolution} using the classical kernel smoothing-based deconvolution method \citep{fan1991optimal}; and 4) the score estimate leveraging the Hermite polynomial as introduced in Remark \ref{remark:hermite}.
+As shown in Figure \ref{fig:score}, the proposed method produces a score function close to the ground truth, and is consistent with that obtained from error-free data, which verifies the effectiveness of our method.
+The mean squared errors over $200$ simulations are $0.11$, $0.41$, $0.48$, $21.47$, and $0.19$ for error-free RKHS, error-contaminated RKHS, the deconvolution-based method, the Hermite polynomial-based method, and the proposed method, respectively.
+We further discuss applying our method to empirical Bayes estimation in Supplementary Material.